digital-ai/release-integration-sdk-workshop/part-1/lab-2-upgrade-release.md

 * In this case we are sharing the cluster with others, so do NOT delete the Custom Resource that is shared between all installations.
   Answer the question `Should CRD be reused, if No we will delete the CRD digitalaireleases.xlr.digital.ai, and all related CRs will be deleted with it:` with **Yes**.

-* All custom changes in the CR after installation must be preserved.
+* For Azure: All custom changes in the CR after installation must be preserved.
 So for the answer  `Edit list of custom resource keys that will migrate to the new Release CR:` you need to add all keys under which you changed the values.
 We have one example from previous lab `spec.nginx-ingress-controller.service.annotations`, because of that we need to add key in the list, in the new line `.spec.nginx-ingress-controller.service.annotations`.

+* For Minikube: All custom changes in the CR after installation must be preserved.
+So for the answer  `Edit list of custom resource keys that will migrate to the new Release CR:` you need to add all keys under which you changed the values.
+We have one example from previous lab `.spec.nginx-ingress-controller.service.type`, because of that we need to add key in the list, in the new line `.spec.nginx-ingress-controller.service.type`.

 * We are upgrading from Operator to Operator.
 Note: the `xl kube upgrade` command can be used to upgrade helm-based installations from 10.2 and higher XXX Check this value